 - Dig deeper into the firm’s books.
 Finding a profitable company in the marijuana industry at this stage isn’t easy.
 If a company is not yet profitable, investigate how it intends to reach a level of profitability.

-While we will not go into these terms in this article, you need to check for the following figures, and understand what they mean:
+You need to check for the following figures and understand what they mean:

 - Free Cash Flow